binafy/laravel-user-monitoring/README.md

 <a name="turn-on-off"></a>
 ### Turn ON-OFF

-Maybe you want to turn off visit monitoring for somedays or always, you can use configuration to turn off:
+Maybe you want to turn off visit monitoring for somedays or always, you can use configuration to turn it off:

 ```php
 'visit_monitoring' => [